Enteric Fever

 - Loss of appetite

 The bacterium causing the enteric fever can live for days and multiplies in your body.
 However, symptoms may develop after 3 weeks of exposure to bacteria.
-Symptoms also resemble other illnesses, so always consult your doctor for particular diagnosis.
+Symptoms also resemble other illnesses, so always consult your general physician for a particular diagnosis.

 Don’t confuse Enteric fever with Typhus!

-Typhus is a vector-borne disease with somewhat similar clinical presentation (signs and symptoms) to enteric fever, that even physicians would find difficulty in diagnosis on the basis of symptoms alone.
-Nonetheless, both of these diseases are quite distinct from each other in terms of pathogenicity, cause and mode of transmission.
+Typhus is a vector-borne disease with a somewhat similar clinical presentation (signs and symptoms) to enteric fever, and even physicians would find difficulty in diagnosis based on symptoms alone.
+Nonetheless, both of these diseases are quite distinct from each other in terms of pathogenicity, cause, and mode of transmission.

 Enteric fever is caused by a gram-negative bacterium, Salmonella enterica.
 Another serovar, Salmonella typhi is responsible for causing typhoid fever while Salmonella paratyphi causes paratyphoid fever.

 The enteric fever bacteria are found in contaminated (polluted) places i.e. unhygienic food or impure water.
 Mostly, it is transmitted through fecal-oral routes.
-Drinking contaminated water, eating fish from sewage polluted areas, raw fruits and vegetables from the soil fertilized by human excreta and consuming contaminated dairy products.
-Flies may transfer the infectious agents from one place to another i.e. foods, and by consuming such food will lead you towards the infection.
+Drinking contaminated water, eating fish from sewage-polluted areas, raw fruits and vegetables from the soil fertilized by human excreta, and consuming contaminated dairy products.
+Flies may transfer the infectious agents from one place to another i.e. foods, and by consuming such food will lead you toward the infection.

 Pathogenesis of enteric fever

-Salmonella typhi enters through the mouth in the form of food, and moves to the intestine where it stays for 1-3 weeks.
+Salmonella typhi enters through the mouth in the form of food and moves to the intestine where it stays for 1-3 weeks.
 Then, it goes into the bloodstream through the intestinal wall.
 It spread to various body organs through the bloodstream.
-Despite the body’s immune response, Salmonella typhi can live within the body, multiples there and affects the body organs.
+Despite the body’s immune response, Salmonella typhi can live within the body, multiples there and affects the body's organs.

 The pictorial description of the route S. typhi pathogenesis is shown here.